egoist/rollup-plugin-esbuild/README.md

 There are serveral ways to generate declaration file:

 - Use `tsc` with `emitDeclarationOnly`, the slowest way but you get type checking, it doesn't bundle the `.d.ts` files.
-- Use [`rollup-plugin-dts`](https://github.com/Swatinem/rollup-plugin-dts) which generates and bundle `.d.ts`, no type checking so it's very fast.
+- Use [`rollup-plugin-dts`](https://github.com/Swatinem/rollup-plugin-dts) which generates and bundle `.d.ts`, also does type checking.
 - Use [`api-extractor`](https://api-extractor.com/) by Microsoft, looks quite complex to me so I didn't try it, PR welcome to update this section.

-### Type Checking

-> How do I get type checking then?
-VS Code only shows type errors for opened files!

-You can enable type checking in testing, for example use [jest](https://jestjs.io/) with [ts-jest](https://github.com/kulshekhar/ts-jest) to run tests, here's an example [jest config file](./jest.config.js).

 ## License